Investigators find ‘secret bunker’ and child porn during arrest

 WALTON COUNTY, Fla.
-(WMBB) — A Walton County man with a secret bunker and child porn was arrested after he greeted deputies at his door with a shotgun, the sheriff’s office said Tuesday.
+(WMBB) — A Florida man with a secret bunker and child porn was arrested after he greeted deputies at his door with a shotgun, the sheriff’s office said Tuesday.

 The Walton County Sheriff’s Office Special Victim’s Unit executed a search warrant on December 16th at a home in the 7100 block Rock Hill Road following a tip to the National Center for Missing and Exploited Children.